-Kirk McLean recorded his fifth career playoff shutout, on May 20, 1994, to lead the Vancouver Canucks to a 4-0 win over the Toronto Maple Leafs in, in Game 3 of the Western Conference Final.
+Kirk McLean recorded his fifth career playoff shutout on May 20, 1994, to lead the Vancouver Canucks to a 4-0 win over the Toronto Maple Leafs in Game 3 of the Western Conference Final.
 Pavel Bure scored a pair of goals to lead the offensive charge.

-On May 20, 2000, current St. Louis Blues head coach Craig Berube scored the game-winning goal it the Flyers’ 3-1 win at New Jersey Devils, in Game 4 of the Eastern Conference Final.
+On May 20, 2000, current St. Louis Blues head coach Craig Berube scored the game-winning goal in the Flyers’ 3-1 win at New Jersey Devils in Game 4 of the Eastern Conference Final.
 His goal came with just seven minutes left in the third period and his just third goal in 86 playoff games.

 Happy Birthday to You

 In all major sports cities, you have players that go beyond being just a star, they become sports royalty.
 That is the case with Stan Mikita, who was born on this date in 1940, in Chicago.
 He became a beloved member of the community because of his play on the ice and the great human being he was off of it.